AungKMin/CWebCrawler/README.md

 # CWebCrawler

+Uses the cURL library (and poll for the asynchronous implementation).

 Two versions:
 1. multithreaded separates downloading from cURL to multiple threads
 2. asynchronous handles multiple downloads using asynchronous I/O (poll)